DevlessTeam/docs/services.md

 ### Submitting you module to the store

-Once you have a module, you may decide to share this with the world.
-One way you can share your new module  via the DevLess Service Hub.
+Once you have extended a service, you may decide to share this with the world.
+One way you can share your new module is via the DevLess Service Hub.

-* To do this you have to head over to **migration tab** on your instance then export the module.
+* To do this you have to head over to **migration tab** on your instance then export the service.
-* Next you will have to host your module online.
+* Next you will have to host your service online.
 For example, using a code hosting platform like GitHub.
 * Clone the Service Hub JSON file. `https://github.com/DevlessTeam/service-hub.git` and update the JSON file with info about your service.
 * You can now send a pull request  of the updated JSON

-If everything is good it will be merged and your module will show up on the Service Hub.
+If everything is good it will be merged and your service will show up on the Service Hub.